Zoyan91/GinyWow/replit.md

 ## Overview

-GinyWow is a web application that offers PDF, video, image and other online tools to make your life easier.
-The platform provides various tools for content creation, file conversion, and productivity enhancement, similar to TinyWow's approach to simplifying everyday tasks.
+GinyWow is a web application that focuses on the App Opener tool as its primary feature.
+The App Opener converts social media links to custom short URLs with intelligent platform-specific redirects, helping content creators gain more followers by enabling users to open links directly in native apps instead of in-app browsers.

 ## User Preferences